 in Lombard will start the four-year N.D. program in September.

-Q. Hey, in the same way we are asking those in the medical and
+Q. In the same way we are asking those in the medical and

 pharmaceutical field to be honest about the value of a natural approach